wget https://aur.archlinux.org/cgit/aur.git/snapshot/castle-engine-git.tar.gz

 |

 To build applications using the engine you also need to install a compiler.
 The Windows and Linux downloads already contain the latest stable version of FPC, so you can build and run projects out-of-the-box.
-If you want more, read the manual about installation. |
+For more information and options, see the manual about installation. |

-More downloads are available on https://github.com/castle-engine/castle-engine/releases/latest .
+More downloads are available on https://github.com/castle-engine/castle-engine/releases/snapshot .
 They contain:

 Alternative "non-bundled" versions for some platforms (without the -bundle